coolnether123/shelteredmodmanager/readme.md

 - Copy its content in the same space as the games exe
 - Launch `SMM\\Manager.exe` from your game folder
 - Use the browse for sheltered exe button and navigate to the exe
-- Currently a bug with refreshing the mods after this so restarted the mod manager and everything will work from then.

 ## Compilation
 - Target Framework: .NET Framework 3.5